samuelselasi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [13-unique](./13-unique) - Create a script that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word.
 Output format: One line, one word.
 Words should be sorted.

+[14-findthatword](./14-findthatword) - Display lines containing the pattern “root” from the file /etc/passwd